 Posted on Leave a comment

-Superb Anthony Trollope Sale
+Anthony Trollope

-Superb Anthony Trollope Collection
+Anthony Trollope

+Anthony Trollope (1815—1882) was an English novelist whose popular success concealed until long after his death the nature and extent of his literary merit.
 In his own time, Trollope’s novels were as popular with the common reader as they were admired by George Eliot, Henry James, George Bernard Shaw and Nathaniel Hawthorne.
 Today, he is probably the most widely read and loved nineteenth century English Novelists after Dickens and Jane Austen.

 A series of books set in the imaginary English county of Barsetshire remains his best loved and most famous work, but he also wrote convincing novels of political life as well as studies that show great psychological penetration.
 One of his greatest strengths was a steady, consistent vision of the social structures of Victorian England, which he re-created in his books with unusual solidity.
+The Barsetshire novels excel in memorable characters, and they exude the atmosphere of the cathedral community and of the landed aristocracy.

 Starting in 1989 The Folio Society began publishing the first complete edition of Trollope’s novels and continued at the rate of several per year until all 47 novels had been published.